Half my brain tied behind my back just to make it fair, El Rushbo of the EIB Network.

 New York Times story was yesterday.

-New York Times front uh take it back.
+New York Times front, take it back.

 It was Sunday, because the date of Carl Gard's story is yesterday, so he's talking about Sunday.

-New York Times front page story might have killed Obama's re-election hopes.
+New York Times front page story might have killed Obama's reelection hopes.

 Obama plays to win in politics and everything else, and it is devastating.

-His rapid rise in Illinois is win over Hillary, passage of health care and all that, but the New York Times piece is not about any of that.
+His rapid rise in Illinois, his win over Hillary, passage of health care, and all that.

 Instead, it's a deep look into the two outstanding flaws in Obama's executive leadership.